knorm/knorm/docs/guides/validation.md

     type: 'string',
     required: true,
     async validate(username) {
-      // NOTE: this is just an example, it's better to do this with a UNIQUE
+      // NOTE: this is just an example, it's better to do this with a UNIQUE constraint const usernameTaken = await User.count({ where: { username } });
-      // constraint on the column
-      const usernameTaken = await User.count({ where: { username } });
       if (usernameTaken) {
         throw new Error(`The username '${username}' is already taken`);